Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 - Support for complex, layered navigation such as in sub areas and layouts

-You may never need to use many of the features React Router offers, but it really does cater for any routing scenario you can throw at it.
+You may never need to use many of the features React Router offers, but it really does provide for any routing scenario you can throw at it.
 Getting to know the far ends of React Router is a course in itself, so for now, you’ll be focusing on the main elements you need to employ React Router in your app and make it work.

 ## Use React Router